CellProfiler/CellProfiler/cellprofiler/data/help/projects_introduction.rst

 project, complete with the current image file list and pipeline, to a file with the extension *.cpproj*.

+You can export the pipeline as a project without an image file list associated, to a file with the extenion *.cppipe*, by selecting *File > Export > Pipeline*.

 You also have the option of automatically saving the associated pipeline file and the file list in addition to the project file.
 See *File > Preferences…* for more details.